-Paragraphs 6.45-6.56 on pages 100-102 look at the types of action to be taken when a potential SEN is identified: a cycle of "assess, plan, do, review".
+Paragraphs 6.45-6.56 look at the types of action to be taken when a potential SEN is identified: a cycle of "assess, plan, do, review".
 If the support is not sufficient to help the child or young person to achieve their desired outcomes, an EHC needs assessment might be required.